Cross-Lane Communication: When Lanes Need to Talk

 }

-types throughout the code.
-This isn’t arbitrary—base64’s 4-to-3 conversion requires lane counts that are multiples of 4.
-The cross-lane operations work correctly with any multiple of 4 because:
+Notice the *Within operations with group size 4 throughout the code.
+This isn’t arbitrary – base64’s 4-to-3 conversion requires operations that respect 4-element group boundaries.
+The *Within cross-lane operations work correctly regardless of SIMD width because:

 The Output patterns maintain the 4:3 ratio across lane groups, discarding the fourth byte that could be “contaminated” by rotation or shift operation.
-It is this pattern that make this algorithm work for any multiple of 4 lanes.
+It is this pattern that makes this algorithm work for any SIMD width.

-This allow supporting all hardware with the same code.
-Relying on compiler to provide portability, but also readability and maintainability while not sacrificing performance.
+This allows supporting all hardware with the same code.
+Relying on the compiler to provide portability, but also readability and maintainability while not sacrificing performance.

 The Cost of Communication